 About Our Rescue Group...

 Yorkies & Friends Rescue is a natural/holistic rescue in Orange County, CA. We're a licensed, private, small, all volunteer, not-for-profit rescue in Orange County, CA. We've been rescuing dogs for over 15 years, and have owned Yorkies since 1976.
 We assist Yorkies, Yorkie mixes and small dogs in So.
 CA. Our group is passionately dedicated to rescuing these terrific terriers and their friends.
 We rescue dogs from shelters, and take in other dogs in need.
 Some are strays whose owners cannot be located, some are abandoned, some are puppy mill dogs, and some are surrendered to us by their owners.

 Our goal is to make the best match possible for each dog and to provide them with an outstanding, highest quality, forever home.
-We believe strongly in natural care, optimal nutrition, and health for all animals.
+We believe strongly in natural living and care, optimal nutrition, and health for all animals.
 It's made a tremendous difference for our dogs and saved us a ton of money in vet expenses.
 We're happy to share information on this.
 You'll find some of it on our website - yorkiesandfriendsrescue.com.
-We use & recommend holistic & naturopathic vets.
+We use and recommend holistic & naturopathic vets.